-Singapore may be a shopping haven for many tourists, but there’s no denying that shopping overseas has its draws as well.
+Singapore may be a shopping haven for many tourists, but for Singaporeans, shopping overseas has its draws as well.

-Whether a country has a currency that is stronger or weaker than the Singapore dollar is irrelevant.
-You could be finding designer goods for a fraction of the price even in high-brow shopping districts in Milan, Paris, New York, and London!
+It doesn’t matter whether a country has a currency that is stronger or weaker than the Singapore dollar, because you could be finding designer goods for a fraction of the price even in high-brow shopping districts like Milan, Paris, New York, and London.

 1. Buy high-end makeup and skincare from duty-free stores